chapter 10

 Wiggling

-Wiggling is used when the rider needs to slow down because their gap is too tight.
+Wiggling is used when the rider needs to slow down because their gap is too small.

 In the demo video, you can see the rider perform a gentle wiggle at the trot and then they perform an improper wiggle.